Advertiser Disclosure

 Hartsfield-Jackson Atlanta International Airport Concourse A. Image Credit: Hartsfield-Jackson Atlanta International Airport

-Concourse A has 28 gates numbered A1 to A7, A9 to A12, A15, A16, A18 to A21, and A24 to A34.
-Passengers will find a good selection of shops and restaurants in the central area of the concourse, as well as dotted between the gates.
+Concourse A has 28 gates, numbered A1 to A7, A9 to A12, A15, A16, A18 to A21, and A24 to A34.
+Passengers will find many shops and restaurants in the central area of the concourse, as well as scattered throughout the concourse.

 Concourse B

-Concourse B has 32 gates numbered B1 to B7, B9 to B14, B16 to B29, B31 to B34, and B36.
-There’s a good selection of shops and restaurants throughout the concourse, and a Minute Suites in the south area.
+Concourse B has 32 gates, numbered B1 to B7, B9 to B14, B16 to B29, B31 to B34, and B36.
+There are shops and restaurants throughout the concourse, a Delta Sky Club, and Minute Suites in both the north and south areas of the concourse.

 Concourse C